14all-agency/shopify-llms-txt-directory/https-crystalshealing-co-uk.md

 - [Black Onyx Crystals](https://crystalshealing.co.uk/collections/black-onyx-crystals): Discover the grounding and protective power of Black Onyx.
 From raw stones to bracelets and keychains, each piece supports focus, strength, and emotional balance — ethically sourced for everyday resilience.
   Updated: 2025-10-01T15:00:58Z
   Total Products: 10
-- [Crystals and Gemstones](https://crystalshealing.co.uk/collections/crystals): Explore our full collection of natural crystals and gemstones – from raw stones to polished jewelry.
-Ethically sourced for healing, manifestation, and mindful living.
+- [Healing Stones](https://crystalshealing.co.uk/collections/healing-stones): Explore our full collection of natural Healing Stones – from raw stones to polished jewelry.
-  Updated: 2025-10-01T15:00:58Z
+  Updated: 2025-10-13T15:30:17Z
   Total Products: 55
 - [Agate Crystals](https://crystalshealing.co.uk/collections/agate-crystals): Ground your energy with Agate crystals — known for emotional stability, mental clarity and gentle protection.
 Explore a variety of natural agate forms, from tumbled stones and jewelry to unique display pieces for your sacred space.
   Updated: 2025-10-01T15:00:58Z